 Preferred Product

 Truxima (rituximab-abbs) and Ruxience (rituximab-pvvr) are the preferred rituximab products.
 Coverage will be provided for Truxima and Ruxience contingent on the coverage criteria in the Diagnosis-Specific Criteria section.

+*Any U.S. Food and Drug Administration approved and launched rituximab biosimilar product not listed by name in this policy will be considered non-preferred until reviewed by UnitedHealthcare

-Coverage for Rituxan and other rituximab products will be provided contingent on the criteria in this section and the coverage criteria in the Diagnosis-Specific Criteria section.
+Coverage for Rituxan, Riabni (rituximab-arrx), or and other rituximab products will be provided contingent on the criteria in this section and the coverage criteria in the Diagnosis-Specific Criteria section.

 Preferred Product Criteria

-Treatment with Rituxan or other rituximab products is medically necessary for the indications specified in the policy when both of the following criteria are met:
+Treatment with Rituxan, Riabni, or other rituximab products is medically necessary for the indications specified in the policy when both of the following criteria are met:

 One of the following: